 TLDR

-The New York childcare licensing landscape
+New York childcare licensing overview

 OCFS licensing inspections cover four main areas: staff qualifications and training, physical environment and safety, staff-to-child ratio compliance, and recordkeeping.
 For center directors, the documentation obligation is ongoing.
-An inspector reviewing your records can request attendance logs and ratio documentation for any date in the prior inspection period — not just your most recent week.
+An inspector reviewing your records can request attendance logs and ratio documentation for any date in the prior inspection period: not just your most recent week.

 New York City adds complexity.
 Depending on facility type and borough, NYC centers may interact with the NYC Department of Health and Mental Hygiene in addition to OCFS.
 Confirm which body holds primary licensing jurisdiction for your specific facility before setting up your compliance documentation system.